-Certain of the indicators are taken into account through the values and norms-based screening to implement exclusions.
-These exclusions take into account indicators 10 and 14 in relation to UN Global Compact principles and OECD Guidelines for Multinational Enterprises and controversial weapons.
+Certain of the indicators are taken into account through the values and norms-based screening to implement exclusions described above in the answer to "What environmental and/or social characteristics are promoted by this financial product?"
+These exclusions take into account indicators 10, 14 and 16 in relation to UN Global Compact principles and OECD Guidelines for Multinational Enterprises, controversial weapons and investee countries subject to social violations.